HB141 Alabama 2014 Session

 - Veterinary Practice Act, definition of practice of veterinary revised to prohibit unlicensed persons from directly supervising services, spay neuter clinics included as veterinary facilities, certain nonprofit employed vets exempted from prohibition against working for unlicensed employer, Secs.
 34-29-61, 34-29-87, 34-29-88 am'd.

-This bill would exempt licensed veterinarians employed by nonprofit spay neuter clinics from certain prohibitions against practicing veterinary medicine as an employee of a person not licensed by the board.
+- Licensed veterinarians employed by nonprofit spay-neuter clinics are exempt from certain prohibitions against practicing veterinary medicine as employees of unlicensed entities.

 - Subjects